orlando/orlando.github.com/_posts/2013-03-17-always-always-pass-your-code-through-jslint.markdown

 well after pasing my files through JSLint i found a one error that i totally overlooked.

-* **You shall not use reserved words for object properties (here is a [list](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Reserved_Words) of JavaScript reserved words)**.
+__You shall not use reserved words for object properties (here is a [list](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Reserved_Words) of JavaScript reserved words).__

-actually you can use those, but is not a good practice, also YUI Compressor fails if you use reserved words in your code.. thins like `foo.class`, `foo.delete` `var float = 2.2` will fail to compile..
+actually you can use those, but is not a good practice, also YUI Compressor fails if you use reserved words in your code.. things like `foo.class`, `foo.delete` `var float = 2.2` will fail to compile.

 so i learned a lesson that day, "always, ALWAYS!!, pass your code through JSLint"